siinvictus/Perceptions-about-tech-and-creative-communities-in-Tirana/README.md

 - Engagement quality, overall organization, and content depth are the main challenges faced by participants.

 ## Authors
-Silva Bashllari - Data Scientist and Community Builder
+- Silva Bashllari - Data Scientist and Community Builder | Contact: sbashllari@gmail.com
-Contact: sbashllari@gmail.com
-Edis Hasaj - Software Developer and Machine Learning Engineer
+- Edis Hasaj - Software Developer and Machine Learning Engineer | Contact: edishasaj01@gmail.com

 ### Special thanks also go to the following contributors in design and organizing:

-Lorena Gjana - Design and Data Collection
-Dea Peka - Design and Data Collection
+Lorena Gjana - Design and Data Collection and Dea Peka - Design and Data Collection

 ## License
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).